What is a windfall tax and what does it mean for me?

 What would it mean for me?

+Eight million people on the lowest income households will be sent a one-off payment of £650.

+Pensioners will receive a one-off £300 payment, while there will also be a one-off disability cost of living payment of £150.

-There have been reports that the Chancellor could announce a grant of up to £400 to help with energy bills that would not have to be paid back.
+Mr Sunak has also scrapped the £200 energy bills loan in favour of a grant of £400 which will not have to be paid back.

-Other measures that have been reported, but not confirmed, include a futher increase to the warm homes discount, increases in the winter fuel allowance and cuts to council tax or VAT.

 Register for free to continue reading